haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

   of the corresponding cross-chain protocol was successful.
 * `function bridgeFrom` called by the Customized Token Transfer Contracts instead of mint.
 The function emits `OMInteropReceived`.
 * `function bridgeTo` called by the Permissioned Relayer.
-The function calls the `send()` function of the corresponding cross-chain token transfer protocol and emits `OMInteropSent`.
+The function calls the `send()` function of the corresponding cross-chain token transfer protocol, accepts protocol-specific `bridgeData` bytes (e.g., LayerZero gas limits or slippage parameters), and emits `OMInteropSent` to surface the amount that remains for refunding the user.
+* `function quoteBridgeTo` takes the same arguments as `bridgeTo` and returns the bridge fee and fee token without mutating state.
 * `function updateCheckpointInfo` called by the Permissioned Relayer to update the sidechain's view on the latest payment network checkpoint.